adedomin/CSC450-project-proposal/final/final.md

 Given all the above, the goal is to build a new shell.
 This shell should be able to execute simple commands and offer basic shell features like pipelining.
 To differentiate it from other shells, it should be able directly work and manipulate modern data structures and documents like JSON.
-The shell should be fully interactive, like a normal shell is.
+The shell should be fully interactive, like a shell is suppose to be.
-The shell should keep with the traditional syntax as much as possible, both for readability concerns, but also for familiarity.
+The shell should keep with traditional POSIX shell syntax as much as possible, both for readability concerns, but also for familiarity.
-Ideally it should be fast, but since it will be written in a scripting language, this might not be fully attainable.
+Ideally it should be fast, but since it will be written in a scripting language, this may be unattainable in this current project.
 To extend the shell's functionality, it is necessary that it have a plugin system.
 The plugin system will allow for added features and capabilities.

 Ultimately, the goal is to see what a shell with objects can do.
-It is the goal of this research not only to build a shell, but to also observe the positive utility and advantage of a shell.
+It is the goal of this research not only to build a shell, but to also observe the positive utility and advantage of the shell being developed.

 1.8.
 Summary of Results
 -----------------------